Mumbi69/alx-system_engineering-devops/0x00-shell_basics/README.md

 * This script displays current directory contents in a long format.

 # Hidden files
-- Displays current directory contents, including hidden files (starting with .).
+* Displays current directory contents, including hidden files (starting with .).
 Use the long format.

 # I love numbers
-- Display current directory contents.
+* Display current directory contents.

 > * Long format
 > * with user and group IDs displayed numerically
 > * And hidden files (starting with .)

 # Welcome
--  creates a directory named my_first_directory in the /tmp/ directory.
+*  creates a directory named my_first_directory in the /tmp/ directory.

 # Betty in my first directory
-- Moves the file betty from /tmp/ to /tmp/my_first_directory.
+* Moves the file betty from /tmp/ to /tmp/my_first_directory.

 # Bye bye Betty
-- Deletes the file betty
+* Deletes the file betty

 # Bye bye My first directory
-- Delete the directory my_first_directory that is in the /tmp directory.
+* Delete the directory my_first_directory that is in the /tmp directory.

 # Back to the future
-- changes the working directory to the previous one.
+* changes the working directory to the previous one.

 # Lists
-- lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+* lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

 # File type
--prints the type of the file named iamafile.
+* prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

 # We are symbols, and inhabit symbols
 * Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.